GET A FREE CLAIM ASSESSMENT

 No Win No Fee Solicitors For Cauda Equina Negligence Claims

-At Medical Negligence direct, we understand that several victims of negligent treatment may be skeptical about making claims and so we wouldn’t want you to put off making a claim for a deserved compensation because of fear of legal fees.
+At MND, we understand that several victims of negligent treatment may be skeptical about making claims and so we wouldn’t want you to put off making a claim for a deserved compensation because of fear of legal fees.
 Therefore, we fund cauda equina negligence claims under the No Win No Fee Policy.
 This means that you will only have to pay an agreed sum as success fees only when the case is won and if the claims are not successful, you don’t owe us a penny.

 Time Frame For Settling Cauda Equina Claims